plumelo/ansible-role-mariadb/README.md

   - ...

 # Mysql name(project name) for create mysql database and path if you want to import one.
+# Added posibility to import sql from bz2 and gz
 mysql_databases:
   - name: test
   - path: /your_path_to_db.sql
+  - name: test
+  - path: /your_path_to_sql.bz2
+  - name: test
+  - path: /your_path_to_sql.gz

 # Mysql users for define user or users.(options for name, password, whether the user should exist, host and privileges)
 mysql_users: